 In a comment to an earlier blog post, Anonymous wrote, "having at least two children benefits in that the child has companionship, learns how to cooperate with others at a very early age, and develops important interpersonal skills that come of learning how to communicate with others within the safety and acceptance of the home environment."

-Does an only child need a sibling to be well behaved and liked?
+Do children need siblings to be well behaved and liked?

 All too frequently, people feel a sibling is essential for teaching a child social skills such as sharing, taking turns, and getting along with others.
 That may have been true when families lived great distances from each other and the term "play date" was absent from the vernacular.
 Today children are socialized very early in day care, nursery school, and pre-kindergarten and play dates abound at the youngest ages.
 In those six to eight hours an only is in daycare or pre-school and beyond, he learns to share, get along with others and compete-lessons similar to those he might learn from siblings.